local agency

 election board.
 1. A board of inspectors or commissioners appointed for each election precinct to determine voter qualification, to supervise the polling, and often to ascertain and report the results.
 2. A local agency charged with the conduct of elections.
 [Cases: Elections 49–58.
 C.J.S.
 Elections §§ 55–56, 59–60, 63–65.]

-board of education Read More »
+election board Read More »

 custom, n.
 1. A practice that by its common adoption and long, unvarying habit has come to have the force of law.
 See USAGE.
 [Cases: Customs and Usages 1.
 C.J.S.
 Customs and Usages § 1.] — customary, adj. conventional custom.
 A custom that operates only indirectly through the medium of agreements, so that it is